John Nichols (Worcestershire cricketer): Football career

-Nichols played football for the amateur Norfolk County F.A. side before joining Bolton Wanderers in 1896, although he did not play a first-team match for the side.
+Nichols played football for the amateur Norfolk County F.A. team before joining Bolton Wanderers in 1896, although he did not play a first-team match for the team.
 He played for Loughborough in 1898–99, making his debut in an FA Cup tie against Mansfield Town in October 1898 and his league debut later in the same month in a Second Division fixture against Blackpool.
-He played a total of 13 matches for the side, scoring three goals, before joining amateur side Loughborough Corinthians in January 1899.
+He played a total of 13 matches for the team, scoring three goals, before joining amateur team Loughborough Corinthians in January 1899.

-Nichols spent the following season contracted at Bury but did not play a competitive match for the side.
+Nichols spent the following season contracted at Bury but did not play a competitive match for the team.
 It is possible that his football career was curtailed after breaking his leg.

 Pre-war cricket

 After spending time on the playing staff at Lancashire in 1898, Nichols made his first-class debut for Worcestershire in a County Championship match against Sussex at New Road, Worcester in July 1902, scoring seven runs and not taking a wicket in his four overs.

 Before making his Worcestershire debut, Nichols had played at Stourbridge Cricket Club since 1900 and for Worcestershire Club and Ground from 1901.
-(Note: Club and Ground sides consisted of players who were on the playing staff for the county side, so Nichols would likely have held a professional contract as early as 1901.)
+(Note: Club and Ground teams consisted of players who were on the playing staff for the county team, so Nichols would likely have held a professional contract as early as 1901.)
 He had also played for the county's Second XI earlier in 1902.
 Three first-class appearances in 1903, including opening the batting in two matches, saw him score a total of 19 runs during the season.
 He made his final appearance for Worcestershire the following season, making his highest first-class score of 13 against Yorkshire at Sheffield.

-By 1907 Nichols was playing Minor Counties cricket for Staffordshire where he "had considerable success" in the years before World War I. He appeared regularly for the side from 1909 until the war, playing in 69 Minor Counties Championship matches, scoring two centuries and taking wickets each season.
-In 1912 he was selected for the Minor Counties representative side to play against the touring South Africans in a first-class match at County Ground, Stoke-on-Trent, scoring six runs―his final first-class appearance.
-(Note: This was the first time a Minor Counties representative side had played a first-class match.
-The side played a total of 45 first-class matches, generally against touring international sides, with the final match taking place in 1994.)
+By 1907 Nichols was playing Minor Counties cricket for Staffordshire where he "had considerable success" in the years before World War I. He appeared regularly for the team from 1909 until the war, playing in 69 Minor Counties Championship matches, scoring two centuries and taking wickets each season.
+In 1912 he was selected for the Minor Counties representative team to play against the touring South Africans in a first-class match at County Ground, Stoke-on-Trent, scoring six runs―his final first-class appearance.
+(Note: This was the first time a Minor Counties representative team had played a first-class match.
+The team played a total of 45 first-class matches, generally against touring international teams, with the final match taking place in 1994.)
 In his six first-class appearances he scored a total of 45 runs and did not take a wicket.